johnandersen777/johnandersen777.github.io/content/about.md

 - "People don't understand what you say"

-  - Just listen to Jesus, that's all I'm trying to say.
-He has the way with words.
+  - Just listen to God's guidance.
+That's all I'm trying to say.

 - "I thought I was as scattered as they come, until I met [John]"